-IMPORTANT: Assemble the bearing with the stamped end (the end with identification markings) against the tool.
+IMPORTANT: O-ring and plug must be in place in sickle head before installing bearing.
+Assemble the bearing with the stamped end (the end with identification markings) against the tool.

 Install seal (C) in top of sickle head with lip facing outwards.